ETO Logo

 Credits

-This dataset is based on Saif M. Khan, Alexander Mann, and Dahlia Peterson, The Semiconductor Supply Chain: Assessing National Competitiveness (Center for Security and Emerging Technology, January 2021).
+Prior releases of the dataset drew on data from Saif M. Khan, Alexander Mann, and Dahlia Peterson, The Semiconductor Supply Chain: Assessing National Competitiveness (Center for Security and Emerging Technology, January 2021).

 Additional support came from:

-• Data collection and analysis: Zach Arnold, Sriya Guduru, Ari Filler
+• Data collection and analysis: Jacob Feldgoise, Hanna Dohmen, Zach Arnold, Sriya Guduru, Ari Filler

 • Special thanks: Saif Khan